Pensions

 Don't forget to read your newsletter

 The rules and regulations of the LGPS are made by the government.
 From time to time, things can change in the scheme that may impact you as a deferred member.
-To keep you updated, each year we publish a newsletter on your My Pension Online account containing the latest information.
-This can be found in the ‘scheme documents’ folder.
+To keep you updated, each year we publish a newsletter containing the latest information.

 You can also check our News page for scheme news throughout the year.